 Social touches can be a touchy subject.
-The most effective thing you can do is connect over a genuine shared interest and slowly invite them into your social circle—either by connecting via LinkedIn or commenting on their tweet.
+You can most effectively connect over a genuine shared interest and slowly invite them into your social circle—either by connecting via LinkedIn or commenting on their tweet.
 The least effective thing you can do is pitch.
-LinkedIn is rife with people who pitch in the connection request and it turns people off.
+LinkedIn is rife with people who pitch in connection requests, and it turns people off.
 It’s a sure way to be blocked, even if your offer is relevant.

 Remote Prospecting Play – Day 3